nathanho27/Yelp-BI/README.md

 ## Project Architecture

-Yelp Fusion API → Python (Ingestion & Cleaning) → PostgreSQL / CSV (Modeled Data) → SQL KPIs → Machine Learning → Power BI Dashboards
+Yelp Fusion API → Python (Ingestion & Cleaning) → PostgreSQL / CSV (Modeled Data)
+→ SQL KPIs → Machine Learning → Power BI Dashboards

 ---

-## Current Focus: Machine Learning Models
+## Machine Learning Models

 The machine learning layer builds on top of a cleaned, modeled business-level dataset.
 Models are designed to produce interpretable, business-facing signals that can be directly consumed by BI dashboards.

-### Expected Rating Model (In Progress)
+### Expected Rating Model (Completed)

 **Objective**
-Predict the expected Yelp rating of a business based on observable attributes such as price level, review volume, categories, city-level competition, and other engineered features.
+Predict the expected Yelp rating of a business based on observable attributes such as price level, review volume, business category, and geographic location.

 **Why This Matters**
-Comparing a business’s actual rating to its expected rating allows us to identify:
+Comparing a business’s actual rating to its expected rating enables identification of:

-* Overperforming businesses that exceed expectations
+- Overperforming businesses that exceed expectations
-* Underperforming businesses that may have improvement opportunities
-* Category- and city-level patterns in customer satisfaction
+- Underperforming businesses relative to comparable peers
+- Normalized performance patterns across categories and locations

 **Model Type**
 Regression

-**Target Variable**

-* Yelp rating

-**Example Features**

-* Review count
-* Price level
-* Business category
-* City and location signals
-* Competitive density
+**Approach**
+- Linear Regression used as a baseline model
+- Lasso Regression selected as the final model for improved robustness
+- Shared preprocessing pipeline with imputation, scaling, and encoding

 **Key Output Metric**

-* Rating delta = actual rating minus predicted rating
+- Rating Delta = actual rating − predicted rating

-This output is designed to be written back to the analytics layer and visualized in Power BI.
+Model outputs are written back to the analytics layer and exported to `data/kpi/expected_rating_results.csv` for Power BI consumption.

 ---

-### Closure Risk Model (Planned)
+### Closure Risk Model (In Progress)

 **Objective**
-Estimate the likelihood that a business is closed based on engagement, reviews, pricing, and competitive context.
+Estimate the probability that a business is closed based on engagement, reviews, pricing, category, and competitive context.

 **Model Type**
 Classification

 **Target Variable**

-* is_closed
+- is_closed

-This model is intended to support risk monitoring and early warning signals for businesses.
+This model reframes the problem from performance benchmarking to risk estimation and will focus on probabilistic outputs and classification metrics.

 ---

 ## Folder Structure

-* data/
+- data/

-  * raw: Raw Yelp API responses
+  - raw: Raw Yelp API responses
-  * clean: Cleaned and modeled datasets used for analytics and ML
+  - clean: Cleaned and modeled datasets used for analytics and ML
-  * kpi: KPI outputs generated from SQL queries
+  - kpi: KPI and model output tables for BI consumption

-* SQLQueries/
+- SQLQueries/

-  * SQL scripts used to generate KPI and analytics tables
+  - SQL scripts used to generate KPI and analytics tables

-* MachineLearning/
+- MachineLearning/

-  * ExpectedRatingModel.ipynb
+  - ExpectedRatingModel.ipynb
-  * ClosureRiskModel.ipynb
+  - ClosureRiskModel.ipynb
-  * README.md
+  - README.md

-* YelpData.py
+- YelpData.py

-  * Python script for Yelp API ingestion and preprocessing
+  - Python script for Yelp API ingestion and preprocessing

 ---

 ## Tools & Technologies

-* Python (pandas, numpy, scikit-learn)
+- Python (pandas, numpy, scikit-learn)
-* SQL (PostgreSQL-style analytics)
+- SQL (PostgreSQL-style analytics)
-* Power BI
+- Power BI
-* Yelp Fusion API
+- Yelp Fusion API
-* Git & GitHub
+- Git & GitHub

 ---

 ## Next Steps

+- Integrate Expected Rating results into Power BI dashboards
-* Complete feature engineering for the Expected Rating Model
+- Begin exploratory analysis for the Closure Risk Model
-* Train and evaluate baseline regression models
+- Train and evaluate classification models for closure risk
-* Persist model predictions for BI consumption
-* Integrate model outputs into Power BI dashboards
-* Expand analysis beyond Austin to additional cities
+- Expand analysis beyond Austin to additional cities

 ---

 This project is designed to mirror how analytics and machine learning are applied in a real business intelligence environment, with an emphasis on clarity, reproducibility, and business relevance.